champinthere/NumberSense/README.md

 This is the first attempt at the LaTeX Number Sense generator.
 It can be used to quickly, effectively, and, 'specifically' generate practice problems live and on demand.
 Of course, it is by far still in development.
+Main class is GUI.java.

 Platform Dependence